wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-powershell.md

 >[AZURE.NOTE] By granting/revoking the access, you will reset the cluster user name and password.

 This can also be done via the Portal.
-See [Administer HDInsight by using the Azure Classic Management Portal][hdinsight-admin-portal].
+See [Administer HDInsight by using the Azure Classic Management portal][hdinsight-admin-portal].

 ##Update HTTP user credentials